 Have you seen the dog that was dyed to look like a Panda?

-Here’s the story behind the Panda dog.
+Here’s the story behind the “real” Panda dog.

-Along those same lines, here’s a creatively dyed Tiger dog:
+And here’s a creatively dyed Tiger dog:

-Here are more photos of tiger dogs and panda dogs.
+More photos of tiger dogs and panda dogs.

 This dog is a great example of a dog dyed to look like a lion:

 On a related note, this giraffe dog fur dye job looks professional!